-Site Assessment and Emergency Response
+Site Assessment and Environmental Response

 The Superfund program is a federal program that is not delegated to the State.
 The Utah Department of Environmental Quality, through the Division of Environmental Response and Remediation, works with EPA, federal facilities, and other stakeholders to manage the cleanup and long-term maintenance of these highly complex sites.
 The division also works with EPA and other stakeholders to investigate and cleanup other sites contaminated with hazardous substances that are being addressed through Superfund authority.

 Voluntary Cleanup and Brownfields Programs